NBKRedSpy/CardSurvival-Localization/README.md

 To translate a mod based on CSTI-ModLoader to English, the process is as follows:

 * Run the tool, pointing to the mod's folder.
-	* Example:  `CardSurvival-Localization.exe "E:\Mods\Apocalypse-43-1-39-1679945367\*.json" ".\SimpEn.csv"`
+	* Example:  `CardSurvival-Localization.exe "E:\Mods\Apocalypse-43-1-39-1679945367\`
+	* If there are errors, there will be a file named SimpEn_Errors.txt.
 * Translate the SimpEnv.csv output file manually or with a translator such as translate.google.com or DeepL.com.
 	* Put the text translated from the third column into the second column.
-* Fix any errors listed at the top of the output.
+* Fix any errors listed in the SimpEn_Errors.txt file.
-* Remove the error info at the top of the file.
-* Copy the file into the Mod's Localization folder as SimpEn.csv.
+* Copy the SimpEn.csv into the Mod's Localization folder.

 ## Example Output

 ### Output From Tool
+SimpEn_Errors.txt
 ```
 Error: Multiple keys exist with different text
 Key: "Bp_ConservatoriesNc_CardDescription"